AMartins87/games_exclusives/README.md

 ---
 # **BUGS**

 - I had issues with installing fixtures with both categories and games fixtures.
-After a review I found I had a typo in category model, and my games fixtures contained double quotation marks within double quotation marks in the games description.
+After a review I found I had a typo in category model, and my games fixtures contained double quotation marks within double quotation marks in the games' description.
 Once I changed these to single quote marks all was loading correctly.

 ---
 # **DEPLOYMENT**